driessenslucas/researchproject/README.md

 Transferring a simulation model to a real-world RF-car involves addressing discrepancies in signal processing and physical dynamics.
 Tailored solutions are necessary to ensure accurate and reliable sim-to-real transition, emphasizing the importance of comprehensive testing and adaptation.

-### 4. Does the simulation have any useful contributions?
+### Question 4: Does the simulation have any useful contributions?
 In terms of training time or performance?

 #### Introduction